LEARNAcademy/syllabus/capstone/api-keys.md

 Now that React has access to the API key we can create a fetch request for data from the external API.

-### Adding ENV to Rails
+### API Keys in Rails

 API keys are often used on backend applications as well.
-An environment variable will once again be needed to hide our API key.
-To do this, we can create a .env file in the root directory.
+An environment variable will needed to hide our API key.
+To do this, we can create a `.env` file in the root directory.
 We will need to tell our Rails application that we have a new `.env` file in our application.
 Luckily since this is a very common practice, there is a Ruby gem that will do the heavy lifting.

 In the terminal we will add the `dotenv-rails` gem to the gemfile.